Grading the drafts: Kraken scores well for sticking to its analytics approach

 In grading a rather surprising opening week in player acquisition for the Kraken, it’s tough not to wonder whether we’re witnessing some first chapter in a future hockey Moneyball book.

 The Kraken’s performance in the expansion draft and to a lesser degree the entry draft, screams of hoping to capitalize on market inefficiencies: Namely, an NHL-wide lack of salary-cap space.
-But also, as hammered home during the recent Stanley Cup playoffs, “character’’ players with “compete factor’’ are a becoming hot commodity.
+But also, as hammered home during the recent Stanley Cup playoffs, “character’’ players with “compete factor’’ are becoming a hot commodity.

 Partway into his roster-building, general manager Ron Francis has certainly stockpiled cap space and high-energy character guys.